 Our Group-level borrowing facilities are not subject to financial covenants.
 Certain specific financing facilities in relation to specific assets are the subject of financial covenants that vary from facility to facility, as is considered normal for such facilities.

 In addition to the Group's uncommitted debt issuance programs, we hold the following committed standby facility:

-Facility available 2022 US\$M Drawn 2022 US\$M Undrawn 2022 US\$M Facility available 2021 US\$M Drawn 2021 US\$M Undrawn 2021 US\$M Revolving credit facility 5,500 - 5,500 5,500 - 5,500 Total financing facility 5,500 - 5,500 5,500 - 5,500
+Facility available 2022 US\$M Drawn 2022 US\$M Undrawn 2022 US\$M Facility available 2021 US\$M Drawn 2021 US\$M Undrawn 2021 US\$M Revolving credit facility 5,500 - 5,500 5,500 5,500 Total financing facility 5,500 - 5,500 5,500 5,500

-1 During the year we completed a one-year extension of the facility which is now due to mature on 10 October 2026.
+During the year we completed a one-year extension of the facility which is now due to mature on 10 October 2026.
 The committed US\$5.5 billion revolving credit facility operates as a back-stop to the Group's uncommitted commercial paper program.
 The combined amount drawn under the facility or as commercial paper will not exceed US\$5.5 billion.
 As at 30 June 2022, US\$ nil commercial paper was drawn (FY2021: US\$ nil), therefore US\$5.5 billion of committed facility was available to use (FY2021: US\$5.5 billion).
-A committed facility was available to nay drawn balance comprising a reference rate plus a margin.
+A commitment fee is payable on the undrawn balance and interest is payable on any drawn balance comprising a reference rate plus a margin.
 The agreed margins are typical for a credit facility extended to a company with the Group's credit rating.